elyra-ai/elyra/foresight_readme.md

 ## Commands done once per build

-   - run the create_integra_release.py python script to get the integra distribution files
+   - run the create_foresight_release.py python script to build the foresight dependency files
      ```
      conda activate <env-name>
      cd elyra
-     python create_integra_release.py prepare --version 3.11.0.dev0
+     python create_foresight_release.py prepare --version 3.15.0.dev0
      ```

-     Warning: Doing this will overwrite the Elyra distribution files on in `/nfs/projects1/shared-tools/elevo-dependfiles/elyra*` for everyone!
-     Update the target location in file `create_integra_release.py` to avoid that.

-     Also note that building Elyra modifies a lot of files that are checked into git.
-If you made any changes that you want to commit, then do that before running the build command above to avoid mixing your changes with those made by the build.
+     Note:
+     All distributable files will be created in dist folder.
+Please copy the  *.whl files and *extension* files to foresight location for validation with foresight product